syncfusion-content/blazor-docs/blazor/scheduler/header-bar.md

 ## Customizing header indent cells

 It is possible to customize the header indent cells using the `HeaderIndentTemplate` option and change the look and appearance in both the vertical and timeline views.
-In vertical views, You can customize the header indent cells at the hierarchy level and you can customize the resource header left indent cell in timeline views using the template option.
+In vertical views, the header indent cells can be customized at the hierarchy level and the resource header left indent cell can be customized in timeline views using the template option.

 **Example:** To customize the header left indent cell to display resources text, refer to the below code example.